Everything You Need to Know Before Moving to Boston

 Like many major American cities, Boston is experiencing an influx of young people who prefer living in swanky apartments in the city to spacious suburban homes.
 This has created an affordable housing crisis – many residents cannot manage the downtown area’s expensive housing costs and opt for a longer commute from a neighboring town instead.

-alley in beacon hill boston
+beacon hill boston alley

 The government is working to bridge the gap between these prices and the income of most of its expanding population, but this situation is unlikely to improve for the foreseeable future.